What to Expect When Taking Your Cat to a Cat Groomer

 Cats can have 130,000 hairs covering their body so it’s not surprising they could use a little help keeping them healthy.
 If you have a long-haired cat like a Persian or Maine Coon, you know they require regular brushing to prevent matted fur.

 Whitney Bullock says, “Grooming prevents problems.
-I once saw a cat that was matted so much the fur adhered to the skin.
+I once saw a cat that was matted so much that the fur adhered to the skin.
 I’ve seen a cat with such mats they couldn’t move their legs.
 It also prevents problems like ingrown toenails.”

 Nancy Howard says, “90% of the grooms we do are therapeutic.
 We see burn scars from topical flea treatments.
 We see cats with matted fur.
 Many of the cats we see are inflamed which means they’re on a dry diet.”